olena-palii/TestRailToXLSX/README.md

 * group_by - test-cases will be grouped by this field, set "group_by": false to skip it
 * show_groups - displaing or hiding group names in the report
 * sections_max_depth - displaying section name if its depth is less

+## Other

+If you copy the result to other document, please pay attention to locale of both XLSX files.
+Formulas separator, dates format and numbers format can be different for them.
+Set the same locale for both files to fix any issues.